Vinos de Madrid: Geography and Soils

 The three sub-zones are all at an elevation of between 500 and 800 m above sea level.
 Arganda is the largest sub-zone, containing about 50% of the vines and comprising 26 municipalities.
 The soil here contains mainly clay and lime over a granite subsoil.
 To the southwest, close to the Sierra de Gredos range, is the San Martín sub-zone, which contains 35% of the DOP's vines.
 Further to the southwest is the Navalcarnero sub-zone with 15% of the vines.
 Rich dark soils are more abundant in San Martín, while in Navalcarnero the soils lack carbonates, are low in nutrients, and lie over a clay subsoil.

 Climate

-The three sub-zones of Vinos de Madrid DOP all have long, hot summers and cold winters, typical of a continental climate.
-Temperatures widely varies over the course of the year, from as high as 40°C in summer and as low as -2°C in winter.
+The four sub-zones of Vinos de Madrid DOP all have long, hot summers and cold winters, typical of a continental climate.
+Temperatures widely varies over the course of the year, from as high as 40 °C in summer and as low as -2 °C in winter.
 Rainfall varies depending on the sub-zone, but in general it is sparse and falls mainly in spring and autumn.
 San Martin gets the most rainfall (650 mm/year) due to the influence of the mountains, while Navalcarnero gets just over 500 mm/year, and Arganda just 450 mm/year.
 The risk of hailstones exists every year till around April.